-7. Licence Plates and Stickers
+8. Licence Plates/Brackets and Stickers

-- a) All plates, signs, side stickers, etc. remain the property of the Authority and must be surrendered to an Authorised Officer upon request immediately following suspension of a vehicle and within seven days of a notice being served. - b) At all times while the vehicle is licensed as a Hackney Carriage there shall be securely fixed to the exterior front and exterior rear of the vehicle the appropriate vehicle licence plates supplied by the Authority. - c) The maximum number of persons to be carried is identified on the vehicle licence plate referred to above.
+- a) All plates, signs, side stickers, brackets etc. remain the property of the Authority and must be surrendered to an Authorised Officer upon request immediately following suspension of a vehicle and within seven days of a notice being served. - b) At all times while the vehicle is licensed as a Hackney Carriage there shall be securely fixed to the exterior front and exterior rear of the vehicle the appropriate vehicle licence plates in the brackets supplied by the Authority. - c) The maximum number of persons to be carried is identified on the vehicle licence plate referred to above.
 A child of any age is counted as one person. - d) Within 24 hours of the expiry, revocation or suspension of a hackney carriage vehicle licence, the vehicle licence holder must return the expired licence and vehicle plates to the Authority.

-8. Deposit of Licences
+9. Deposit of Licences

-a) Before a proprietor permits or employs any other person to drive his or her private hire vehicle they must obtain a copy of the relevant driver's private hire driver's licence from that person and not allow any person without such licence to drive the vehicle.
+- a) Before a proprietor permits or employs any other person to drive his or her private hire vehicle they must obtain a copy of the relevant driver's private hire driver's licence issued by the licensing authority from that person and not allow any person without such licence to drive the vehicle. - b) The copy licence must be kept until such time as the driver ceases to be permitted or employed to drive that vehicle.

-- b) The copy licence must be kept until such time as the driver ceases to be permitted or employed to drive that vehicle. - d) The loss or theft of any vehicle licence must be reported to the Authority as soon as possible.
+The loss or theft of any vehicle licence must be reported to the Authority as soon as possible.
 In the case of theft, the Police must also be informed.

-9. Communication Devices
+10. Communication Devices